-Prominent views include the view towards Bandshell from the South Lawn and areas within Central Park.
-Views from Glen Huntington Bandshell include views towards the Boulder Flatirons from the Stage, terrace, and South Lawn.
-Views from adjacent streets including Broadway and 13th Street to Glen Huntington Bandshell are significant.
+Prominent views include those towards the Bandshell from the south lawn and frame areas within Central Park.
+Views from Glen Huntington Bandshell include those towards the Boulder Flatirons from the stage, amphitheater seating, terrace, and south lawn.
+Views from Broadway and 13th Street to Glen Huntington Bandshell are significant.